 This is our second trip to Downtown Tampa in our Florida Journey, as there is just so much to do there that we just couldn’t get it all in on the last trip.
 You know what?
 We didn’t get it all done this trip either.

-This visit to Downtown Tampa, we took in the up close adventure at the Florida Aquarium, a self guided tour of the American Victory Ship and a scrumptious lunch at Splitsville at Sparkmans Wharf.
+On this visit to Downtown Tampa, we took in the up-close adventure at the Florida Aquarium, a self-guided tour of the American Victory Ship, and a scrumptious lunch at Splitsville at Sparkman Wharf.
 All three of the places we visited were conveniently located next to each other and within walking distance, so we were able to pay one $6.00 parking fee to park at the aquarium and left our car there for the day.
 It also made it much easier to do everything we wanted to do in one day without being rushed.

 The Florida Aquarium

 We started our visit at the aquarium with the Florida Wetlands Trail exhibit and if I had to pick a favorite exhibit, it would be this one.
 I just love Florida birds, and this section of the aquarium has an abundance of feathered beauties.